ethyca/fides/docs/fides/docs/development/testing.md

 - **Help future developers**

-  As Fidesctl grows, your code will be reused in more and more places, by developers who may not be familiar with the details of your implementation.
+  As Fides grows, your code will be reused in more and more places, by developers who may not be familiar with the details of your implementation.
 Therefore, your tests are an opportunity to ensure that your code is used correctly in the future.

   For example, if your code needs to be used in a certain way, or expects a certain configuration, or is always expected to return a certain output, or has any other details that might impact its ability to be used in the framework, write a test for it!
 At minimum, you'll help a future developer understand that you consciously chose to design your code a certain way.

----

 ## Writing tests

-Fidesctl's tests are stored in the `tests` directory.
+Fides' tests are stored in the `tests` directory.

 Tests should have descriptive names that make it clear what you're testing.
 If necessary, add a docstring or comment to explain why you're testing this specific thing.